aws-samples/how-to-write-more-correct-software-workshop/instructions/steps.md

 What is a `predicate` and what's the deal with that `?` at the end?
 A `predicate` is a function that returns a `boolean`.
-It is syntactic sugar for `function ValidAwsArn?(arn:AwsArn) : bool`.
+It is syntactic sugar for `function ValidAwsArn?(arn: AwsArn): bool`.

 Generally such functions ask a question.
 For example "Is this AwsArn `arn` a valid AwsArn?".
 Since `?` is a perfectly good character for a name in Dafny, it is often added to a `predicate`.
-This also nicely binds the intention `predicate` with the `datatype`.

 Dafny is perfectly happy with constructs that have no body.
 We will use this later.